segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/ios/index.md

 Analytics for iOS makes it simple to send your data to any analytics or marketing tool without having to learn, test or implement a new API every time.

-All of Segment's libraries are open-source, so you can [view Analytics for iOS on Github](https://github.com/segmentio/analytics-ios), or check out our [browser and server-side libraries](/docs/connections/sources/catalog/) too.
+All of Segment's libraries are open-source, so you can [view Analytics for iOS on Github](https://github.com/segmentio/analytics-ios), or check out the Segment [browser and server-side libraries](/docs/connections/sources/catalog/) too.

 Want to stay updated on releases?
 Subscribe to the [release feed](https://github.com/segmentio/analytics-ios/tags.atom).